NethermindEth/blockifier-tester/README.md

 export CAIRO_NATIVE_RUNTIME_LIBRARY=/<absolute_path_to>/cairo_native/target/release/libcairo_native_runtime.a
 ```

+### Getting network

-Finally, Juno must be in sync and have Starknet latest blockchain history.
+Finally, Juno must be in sync with the latest blockchain history for whichever network you're using.
 To achieve this you can either:

-1. (recommended) Manually download a snapshot from [here](https://github.com/NethermindEth/juno).
+1. (recommended) Manually download a snapshot from [here](https://github.com/NethermindEth/juno?tab=readme-ov-file#-snapshots) (direct links: [Starknet](https://juno-snapshots.nethermind.dev/files/mainnet/latest), [Sepolia](https://juno-snapshots.nethermind.dev/files/sepolia/latest)).
 Be sure that the snapshot you are downloading is recent enough.

-2. Sync Juno manually (around 4 to 5 days in optimal conditions)
+2. Sync Juno manually (for Starknet this will take around 4 to 5 days in optimal conditions)

 ### Config